reuk/wayverb/docs_source/evaluation.md

 for hardware with increased parallelism support: a machine with twice as many graphics cores will run the program twice as fast.
 Such machines are likely to be commonplace in two or three years.
-Therefore, a better use of time would be to spend those two years focussing on the algorithm's functional problems rather than optimisation.
+Therefore, a better use of time would be to spend those two years focusing on the algorithm's functional problems rather than optimisation.

 #### User Interface